CerealSurya/wombo-bot/README.md

 ## Coming Soon
 - Some staff commands so that no one abuses the power of Wombo bot
 - Adding a music command, so the bot is not totally annoying
+- Working on getting the bot to stay on 24/7
+- Going to add an introductory message whenever it joins a server

 ## Developer's Note
 This is my first discord bot, and one of my first nodejs projects, if you have any feedback for me, or some tips you can reach me at sjalpati42@gmail.com